VHSgunzo/runimage/README.md

             or with the same name as the executable being run.
     SANDBOX_HOME* similar to PORTABLE_HOME, but the system HOME becomes isolated.

-    RunImage uses proot, which allows you to use root commands, including in unpacked form, to update the rootfs or install/remove packages. sudo and pkexec have also been replaced with fake ones. (see /usr/bin/sudo /usr/bin/pkexec)
+    RunImage uses fakechroot and fakeroot, which allows you to use root commands, including in unpacked form, to update the rootfs or install/remove packages. sudo and pkexec have also been replaced with fake ones. (see /usr/bin/sudo /usr/bin/pkexec)